oam-dev/rudr/README.md

 ![oar arch](./docs/media/how_oar_works.png)

-- This allows app developers to focus on building OAM components, app operators to focus on operational capabilities through the OAM app config and infra operators to focus on K8s.
+- This allows app developers to focus on building OAM components, app operators to focus on operational capabilities through the OAM app config and infra operators to focus on Kubernetes.

 - By leveraging the Open App Model, users now have a framework to define their apps on their Kubernetes clusters.

-- Currently, Scylla makes no opinions on the tools to use to accomplish tasks.
-In the example above, users had to install an Ingress and Scylla would configure it.
-In the future, this might be an area of focus for improvement.
+- Currently, Scylla will leverage the defined trait to accomplish the task.
+This gives the freedom to use whatever underlying tool the user wants while providing a trait that focuses on the functionality and not the technology.
+In the future, Scylla might provide a set of default technologies to provide the functionality desired by a trait.

 ## Try things out yourself